Southern Baptist Convention faces push from the right

 A third candidate, Alabama pastor Ed Litton, was among an ethnically and racially diverse group of Southern Baptists who signed a statement asserting that systemic injustice is real.
 He is supported by Fred Luter, the only Black pastor ever to be denomination president.

-The Southern Baptist Convention is structured as a loose network of independent churches that pools money for tasks like missions and evangelism.
-The role of president is primarily a bully pulpit, but the president does have the power to make committee appointments that can then set the direction of the denomination.
+The Southern Baptist Convention is structured as a loose network of independent churches that pools money for tasks including missions and evangelism.
+The role of president is primarily a bully pulpit, but the president has the power to make committee appointments that can then set the direction of the denomination.

 That’s what happened in the 1980s when a group carried out what they called the Conservative Resurgence, pushing out more liberal leaders and helping forge an alliance between white evangelicals and Republican conservatism.
 The recent charges of liberalism in high places have stunned many in a convention where leaders have to affirm a deeply conservative statement of faith.
 Among other things, it declares that marriage is between one man and one woman, that human life is sacred and begins at conception and that only men should be pastors.